Living with Fibromyalgia: The Evidence-Based Guide

 Fibromyalgia is a chronic condition characterised by widespread musculoskeletal pain, fatigue, sleep disturbances, and cognitive difficulties (often referred to as “fibro fog”).
 It affects an estimated 2 to 8% of the global population, making it one of the most common chronic pain conditions worldwide [2, 17].

 For decades, fibromyalgia sat in an awkward no man’s land in medicine.
-Doctors couldn’t find structural damage to explain the pain.
+Doctors could not find structural damage to explain the pain.
 Blood tests came back normal.
 X-rays showed nothing.
 The conclusion, far too often, was that patients were exaggerating, anxious, or simply not coping well with life.
 That conclusion was wrong.

 Fibromyalgia is more common in women, though this sex ratio is partly a product of diagnostic bias, as men are frequently under-diagnosed [18].
 It can develop at any age, though it most commonly presents between the ages of 30 and 60.
 It often follows a triggering event: a physical injury, a viral illness, a period of prolonged psychological stress, or sometimes no identifiable trigger at all.